lmdelpech/16S/README.md

 :exclamation: These files are optimized for the studied environmental system and dependant on metadata of the system.

 :dna: The original sequencing data have been archived at the European Nucleotide Archive.
-I can provide a sample dataset to run the scripts.
+The processed table (output of ReadAmplicon.R) have been made available on Dataverse (<https://doi.org/10.18710/JDWLVA>).
+I can also provide a sample dataset to run the scripts.

-:question: Please let me know if any problem or question.
+:question: Please let me know if you encounter any problem or question.